awsdocs/amazon-eks-user-guide/doc_source/cluster-insights.md

 **To view the insights of an Amazon EKS cluster**

 1. Determine which cluster you would like to check for insights\.
 The following command lists the insights for a specified cluster\.
 Make the following modifications to the command as needed and then run the modified command:
-   + Replace `region-code` with the code for your Region\.
+   + Replace `region-code` with the code for your AWS Region\.
    + Replace `my-cluster` with the name of your cluster\.

    ```
    aws eks list-insights --region region-code --cluster-name my-cluster
    ```

    An example output is as follows\.